Skip to content

 Tuition: $915/credit*

-• For a full description of all program-related costs, please see our Estimated Costs.
+• For a full description of all program-related costs, view the Estimated Costs.

-• For a full description of the policies and procedures for refunds of tuition and fees, please see the St. Scholastica website for details.
+• For a full description of the policies and procedures for refunds of tuition and fees, view the St. Scholastica website for details.

 • These figures are for estimation purposes only.
 Because tuition and fee rates change each year, your costs for the 28-month degree will likely be higher than the total figures quoted here.